cookieshq/cookieshq-rails-template/README.md

 7. [x] Make the template run install scripts/generators after bundler for **RSpec**
 8. [x] Make the template run install scripts/generators after bundler for **Active Admin**
 9. [x] Make the template run install scripts/generators after bundler for **Simple Form**
-10. [ ] Convert devise views to haml if they are generated.
+10. [x] Convert devise views to haml if they are generated.
+11. [ ] Add default config for email_spec
+12. [ ] Add default config for database_cleaner
+13. [ ] Add default config for formulaic
+14. [ ] Add default config for vcr
+15. [ ] Add default config for guard-rspec
+16. [ ] Remove warnings thrown by html2haml when converting devise templates.
-11. [ ] Fix the spring binstubs call after bundling that makes git status go dirty after using the template.
+12. [ ] Fix the spring binstubs call after bundling that makes git status go dirty after using the template.
 (Rails 4.2 will provide [how to fix this](https://github.com/rails/rails/issues/16292))